 5. Which birds’ nests do they lay their eggs in at Dansey Road Scenic Reserve?

-The long-tailed cuckoo birds target other New Zealand native birds, the grey warbler, the whitehead and sometimes the tomtit in the Dansey Road Scenic Reserve.
-These birds usually have eggs in their nests around the time of year the cuckoo arrive, so it is easy for the long-tailed cuckoo place its egg in the nest without the host noticing.
+The long-tailed cuckoo targets other native birds, like the grey warbler, whitehead, and occasionally the tomtit, in the Dansey Road Scenic Reserve.
+These birds often have eggs in their nests when the cuckoo arrives, making it easier for the cuckoo to lay its egg unnoticed.

 Photo: A whitehead foster parent feeding a young long-tailed cuckoo (Photo from New Zealand Birds Online)